Some Buried Caesar: Plot summary

 While on their way to a rural exposition in upstate New York to show orchids, Nero Wolfe and Archie Goodwin are involved in a minor car accident.
-On their way to a nearby house to phone for help, they are threatened by a large bull but are eventually rescued by Caroline Pratt, a local golf champion, and her acquaintance Lily Rowan.
-The house and bull belong to Thomas Pratt, Caroline's uncle and the owner of a large chain of successful fast food restaurants, and he has purchased the bull—a champion Guernsey called Hickory Caesar Grindon—in order to barbecue it as part of a publicity stunt.
+Walking to a nearby house to phone for help, they are threatened by a large bull.
+They meet Caroline Pratt, a local golf champion, and her acquaintance Lily Rowan, who see Archie escape over the fence.
+Lily calls him Escamillo, name of the toreador in the opera Carmen.
+Caroline then gets her car to rescue Wolfe.
+The house and bull belong to Thomas Pratt, Caroline's uncle and the owner of a large chain of successful fast food restaurants.
+Pratt owns the champion Guernsey bull called Hickory Caesar Grindon to use in a publicity stunt where barbecued bull will be the dish served.

-While Wolfe and Archie enjoy Pratt's hospitality, they meet several of Pratt's family and neighbours—Jimmy Pratt, Pratt's indolent nephew; Monte McMillan, the original owner of Caesar, who sold the bull to Pratt after falling into financial difficulties; Clyde Osgood and his sister Nancy, the children of Pratt's neighbour Frederick Osgood; and a New Yorker named Howard Bronson, who is apparently a friend of Clyde.
-There is tension between the Pratt and Osgood families due to a bitter rivalry between Thomas Pratt and Frederick Osgood, and when tempers flare Clyde makes a bet with Pratt that the latter will not barbecue Caesar.
-As Pratt is already paranoid due to the hostility of local farmers opposed to his plans to cook Caesar, Wolfe offers Archie's services as a guard for Caesar in exchange for a comfortable stay at Pratt's house.
-During his watch that night, Lily Rowan shows up to keep Archie company, and together they discover Clyde's body, gored to death in the pasture.
+Wolfe and Archie meet several of Pratt's family and neighbors—Jimmy Pratt, Pratt's nephew; Monte McMillan, the original owner of Caesar, who sold the bull to Pratt after falling into financial difficulties; Clyde Osgood and his sister Nancy, the children of Pratt's neighbor Frederick Osgood; and a New Yorker named Howard Bronson, who is with Clyde.
+There is tension between the Pratt and Osgood families due to a bitter rivalry between Thomas Pratt and Frederick Osgood.
+When tempers flare, Clyde makes a bet with Pratt that the latter will not barbecue Caesar.
+As Pratt is already paranoid due to the hostility of local farmers opposed to his plans to cook Caesar, Wolfe offers Archie's services as a guard for Caesar in exchange for a stay at Pratt's house while the car is repaired.
+During his watch that night, Lily Rowan shows up; together they see Clyde's body, gored to death in the pasture.